JeanLColombo/Pamola/README.md

 ## CMake and gnu g++ compatibility

-	* Download cpplinq.hpp from https://cpplinq.codeplex.com/ at PamolaProject/PamolaProject/cpplinq.hpp
+	* If no internet put the file cpplinq.hpp from https://cpplinq.codeplex.com/ at PamolaProject/PamolaProject/cpplinq.hpp
 	* ```cmake PamolaProject && make```